 Fat tires also handle well for winter riding in colder climates that get a lot of snow and ice.
 The wider tire gives additional tread that prevents slipping on frozen surfaces.
 If your plan is to take on difficult terrain, a fat tire can help you handle the challenge.

 Wider tires do tend to be heavier and work best with lower air pressure inside the tire.
 Because of those factors, fat tires require more effort when you’re pedaling.
 If you’re heading out onto a paved surface, choose a fat tire with a slick tread to reduce resistance.

-sixthreezero, although we're not experts in this bike genre, we can give you a couple tips on what to look for.
-And how to buy one.
-Number one, when you're getting into this genre of the bigger tires, you want to pay attention to the tread.
+When you’re getting into this genre of bike tires, you want to pay attention to the tread.
 Like normal bikes, there are different tread types on fat boy bikes.
 If you're going to be riding on rocky terrain, make sure you're not getting a slick tread.
 Instead, you will want a more rugged, industrial looking tread.
 This way you'll be certain your tires can withstand mountainous terrain.

 The Fat Boy bike is designed to provide riders with a comfortable and stable ride.
 Its wide tires and frame help to absorb shock and provide traction on a variety of surfaces.
 However, it is important to note that the Fat Boy bike may not be the best choice for riders who are looking to set speed records or ride long distances.
 Its heavier weight and wide tires may make it more difficult to pedal for extended periods of time, and its larger frame may not be as aerodynamic as other bike styles.
 Ultimately, the best bike for you will depend on your personal preferences and the type of riding you plan to do.